makersacademy/airport_challenge/README.md

 This program simulates an air traffic control system, allowing airports to coordinate plane takeoffs and landings.

-To install this program, use:
+To run this program, use:

 ```
 git clone https://github.com/kylebuttner/airport_challenge.git